 - Plan out a couple of shoots to create some possible images for your own cyanotype negative to be printed

 - Plan how you will paint your light-sensitive chemical onto your paper.
 This will impact your final composition SIGNIFICANTLY

-- Be aware of size restrictions - cropping to non-traditional proportions may cause print to be small (Your digital printed negatives can be 8.5 x 11 or 12 x 18)
+- Be aware of size restrictions - cropping to non-traditional proportions may cause print to be small (Your digital printed negatives can be a max of 11" x 17"

-- Add additional contrast to your image because cyanotype do not record as much detail in the middle values as a traditional silver gelatin print.
+- You should add additional contrast to your image before printing your negative because cyanotypes do not record as much detail in the middle values as a traditional silver gelatin B&W prints.

 Design Process STAGE 5: Model and Prototype (Create)

 - Digital Negatives must fit your film size (11" x 17") with a resolution of 300ppi

 - Turn in your final NEGATIVE image to be printed onto FILM by Coulson.

 - Beware of contrast in your detail or details will likely be lost.

 - Plan out your painting of the Cyanotype Paper based on your composition design!!!